oliverfischer83/dkp/README.md

 - find other cloud hosting as backup
 - code quality
   - unit tests for balance functions
-  - constants for string field names where possible
 - loot statistics (which loot dropt how often, raid progress, raid attendence, ...)
 - translation of bosses and raids into german
 - protection for delete object